SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/quotesync-tab-settings.md

 ## Product dialog settings

 Shows the fields used in each quote line in the quote.
-Click the field name links or the **Configure product** button to edit these fields.
-See [Configure products][2].
+Click the field name links or the **Configure product** button to [edit these fields][2].

 <!-- Referenced links -->
 [1]: ../../../sale/learn/screen/sales-type-for-stages.md